dinamic/dinamic.github.io/_posts/2017-02-14-how-to-install-plex-media-server-on-turris-omnia.md

 I managed to run Plex without problems on the Ubuntu LXC.
 Here is what I did and my train of thought.

+Upon first start you will need to get the plex files copied over to the LXC.
+You may be familiar with these commands from my second attempt.

+{% highlight bash %}
+mkdir -p /srv/lxc/plex/rootfs/mnt/sda1
+mount -o bind /tmp/run/mountd/sda1 /srv/lxc/plex/rootfs/mnt/sda1
+cp -rf plex /srv/lxc/plex/rootfs/root
+{% endhighlight %}

 Let's first examine what's the situation out of the box.
 Let's see if the dynamic libraries are to be found.

-(output of ldd here)

-Well, lets see where its trying to get them from.
-Let's use `strace`.
+{% highlight bash %}
+lxc-attach -n plex
+cd plex
+./Plex\ Media\ Server
+{% endhighlight %}

+{% highlight bash %}
+./Plex Media Server: error while loading shared libraries: libboost_atomic.so.1.59.0: cannot open shared object file: No such file or directory
+{% endhighlight %}

+Well, we have the missing library in this very folder.
+Let's move the libraries to a more appropriate folder and instruct Linux where to find it.

 {% highlight bash linenos %}
+mkdir -p /usr/lib/plexmediacenter
+mv -fi *.so* /usr/lib/plexmediacenter echo "/usr/lib/plexmediacenter" >> /etc/ld.so.conf.d/plexmediacenter.conf
+ldconfig
+{% endhighlight %}

+Let's see if everything is okay now.
+We will be using `strace`.

+{% highlight bash linenos %}
 apt-get update && apt-get install -y strace strace ./Plex\ Media\ Server
 {% endhighlight %}

-(output of strace here)

 Um.. seems like there are some hardcoded paths and the libraries that are distributed with Plex are not found either.
 Let's move the application code to the hardcoded location and add the libraries to the linker and see if that works.

+Seems like the application need to be under `/root/Library/Application Support/Plex Media Server/`, so let's move it and see how it looks.

 {% highlight bash linenos %}
-mkdir -p /usr/lib/plexmediacenter
-mv -fi *.so* /usr/lib/plexmediacenter echo "/usr/lib/plexmediacenter" >> /etc/ld.conf.d/plexmediacenter
-ldconfig
+mkdir -p "/root/Library/Application Support/" mv -fi /root/plex/* "/root/Library/Application Support/Plex Media Server"
+cd "/root/Library/Application Support/Plex Media Server"
 strace ./Plex\ Media\ Server
 {% endhighlight %}

 This seem to have worked.
-I can also see the Plex server on my Android Plex client!
+I can also see the Plex server on my Android Plex client listed as `LXC_NAME`.

 Now, if we quit the ssh session we will quit Plex as well.
 We need to find how to keep it working on the background.